 The University of the Michigan is widely recognized as a national leader in both ataxia care and research.

 Investigators in the Ataxia Research Program study the underlying disease mechanisms of different inherited ataxias with a goal of developing treatment strategies for what are now largely untreatable disorders.
-Two clinician-researchers within the department of Neurology form the core of ataxia research enterprise.
+Two clinician-researchers within our department form the core of ataxia research enterprise.
 Henry Paulson, M.D., Ph.D. studies spinocerebellar ataxia type three and the toxic proteins that are produced in this condition.
 Peter Todd, M.D., Ph.D. studies how nucleotide repeat expansions in ataxia genes cause neurotoxicity and cerebellar dysfunction.
-Several non-clinician research investigators in the department of Neurology also conduct studies aimed at better understanding and correcting the genetic causes of Spinocerebellar Ataxia.
+Several non-clinician research investigators in the department also conduct studies aimed at better understanding and correcting the genetic causes of Spinocerebellar Ataxia.
 Hayley McLoughlin, Ph.D. is a new tenure track faculty who is leading the charge in development of antisense oligonucleotide therapies for Spinocerebellar Ataxias.
 Maria do Carmo Costa, Ph.D. is developing small molecule therapeutics for Spinocerebellar Ataxia Type 3 in preclinical models.
 Magda Ivanova, Ph.D. uses biophysical studies to understand how proteins misfold and contribute to neurodegeneration and ataxia.

 Clinical Studies and Consortia